vijayrajesh98/rajeshvraghavan.github.io/_teaching/2018-winter-teaching-2.md

 location: "City, Country"
 ---

-Here is the study list for the session.
+Here is the study list for the session on September 17, 2018.

 Required
 ======